Nelson-0702/iNEXT.3D/README.md

 conf
 </td>
 <td style="text-align: left;">
-a positive integer specifying the number of bootstrap replications when assessing sampling uncertainty and constructing confidence intervals.
+a positive number \< 1 specifying the level of confidence interval.
-Enter 0 to skip the bootstrap procedures.
-Default is 50.
+Default is 0.95.
 </td>
 </tr>
 <tr>